Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 \textbf{Grand tour display:} using an animated sequence of two-dimensional projections we can show the distribution of the data across the full $n$-dimensional space~\cite{As85,tourr}.
 The tour shows randomly selected projections that are smoothly interpolated to provide the viewer with a continuous rotation of the high-dimensional distribution \cite{buja2005computational}.
 Watching the animation shows the data from all possible viewing angles, and the viewer can extrapolate from the observed low-dimensional shapes and patterns to the high-dimensional distribution.
 For example, we can use tours to understand grouping, identify multivariate outliers or to understand (non-linear) correlations between the variables.
 We have previously used the grand tour to gain insights into the grouping of particle physics observables and to identify outliers in high-dimensional space in~\cite{Cook:2018mvr}.
 Tour visualizations could also be augmented with information from the dendrogram, as illustrated in~\cite{model-vis}, but this is beyond the scope of this work.

 \textbf{Dimension reduction:} instead of showing the full $n$-dimensional space, we can map the high-dimensional distribution onto a 2-dimensional plane for plotting using non-linear dimension reduction techniques.
 These are typically machine learning methods that aim to find the mapping for which the inter-point distance in the low-dimensional space is as similar as possible to the distance in the $n$-dimensional space.
 This is often useful for the visualization of clustering, but the results from these methods are not easily interpretable in terms of the original variables, and it can be helpful to compare the results to those in a tour \cite{lee2020casting}.
-In our interface we compare the results of three methods: t-SNE \cite{tsne}, UMAP \cite{mcinnes2018umap} and local linear embeddings \cite{lle}.
+Here we consider three methods: t-SNE \cite{tsne}, UMAP \cite{mcinnes2018umap} and local linear embeddings \cite{lle}.